-The Scottish Institute for Policing Research (SIPR) is providing funding to support a Rapid Evidence Assessment (REA) which will explore the tri-service collaboration between Fire, Ambulance and Police Services.
-We are seeking an exploration of the existing knowledge base of how the three services integrate, share resources, and work collaboratively.
+The Scottish Institute for Policing Research (SIPR) in partnership with the Scottish Fire and Rescue Service and the Scottish Ambulance Service is providing funding to support a Rapid Researc Proect which will explore collaboration between Fire, Ambulance and Police Services.
+We are seeking an exploration of the how cross-service collaboration, including placed-based approaches, can help improve community safety and wellbeing and help reduce social and health inequalities.
+The assessment should include the costs and benefits arising from such working.
+The study should encompass primary research, which will be directly supported and facilitated by all three services, and a review of the existing knowledge base of how the three services integrate, share resources, and work collaboratively to achieve these ends.
 This work will help inform a ‘Collaborative Improvement Model’ for the Reform Collaboration Group (RCG) which is delivering on the ambitions set out in the Scottish Emergency Services Collaboration Strategy.

-Data sources - we are looking for an assessment of the existing published academic research and ‘Grey Literature’ i.e. policy reports and/or self-published material from countries/organisations where this work has happened.
+We are also seeking an assessment of the existing published academic research and ‘Grey Literature’ i.e. policy reports and/or self-published material from countries/organisations where relevant work has happened.

 Timeframe for the literature: preference would be for an assessment of literature from the past 10 years.
 However, if there was a significant event in the field prior to this date, that literature could also be included.